Hello, lovely human!

 The how:

 You will often find me mid handstand, an attempt to stay sane.
-Previously a professional dancer, I know the importance of creative collaboration, retain an appreciation for unorthodox narrative, and harbour an enduring fascination with the physical power and limitations of the human body.
+Previously a professional dancer, I know the importance of creative collaboration, appreciate unorthodox narrative, and harbour an enduring fascination with the physical power and limitations of the human body.

 The why: